allanmosesfernandes/portfolio2025/posts/tech-purchases-2024.md

 tags:
     - life
     - tools
-summary: 'Tech and general purchases I made in 2024 that significantly improved my life - invest in quality, and dont skimp on the good stuff, find out how rich Bezos really is.'
+summary: "Tech and general purchases I made in 2024 that significantly improved my life - invest in quality, and don't skimp on the good stuff, find out how rich Bezos really is."
 slug: 'amazing-tech-purchases-2024'
 image: '/blog-images/blog-1-tech-purchases.png'

 ---

-I have no shame in admitting that I'm a victim of capitalism.
+I have no shame in admitting I'm a victim of capitalism.
 I'm constantly torn between *"I should save money"* versus *"YOLO ing"* my way through life but these seven things I've bought?
 No regrets.
 As the price significantly outweighs the benefits or just the overall ease and convenience they bring to my life<br/><br/>

 ![image](/blog-images/blog-1-tech-purchases.png)